Common Name: jonquilla daffodil

 Tolerate: Rabbit, Deer, Drought

-Jonquillia daffodil (Division VII).
+'Chit Chat' is a jonquillia daffodil (Division VII).
 A jonquillia daffodil features 1-5 usually fragrant flowers per stem, each with spreading perianth segments (petals) and a small corona (cup).
 Narrow, reed-like, dark green leaves appear in upright clumps.
-‘Chit Chat’ is a miniature daffodil that rises only to 3-4" tall in spring, usually producing 2-4 bright yellow flowers per stem.
+It is a miniature daffodil that rises only to 3-4" tall in spring, usually producing 2-4 bright yellow flowers per stem.
 Flowers are fragrant.
 Flowers bloom in late-midseason (April-May in St. Louis).

 No serious insect or disease problems.
 With proper soil and culture, daffodils are noted for being almost pest-free.
 Bulb rot may occur in poorly-drained soils.
 Infrequent insect pests include narcissus bulb fly, narcissus nematode, slugs and snails.
 Bulb scale mite may occur.
 Narcissus yellow stripe virus is an infrequent problem.

 Unlike tulips, daffodils keep blooming year after year.
 They are best sited in beds, borders, wild gardens, open woodland areas, in front of shrubs or massed under trees.
 They are best planted in quantity, i.e., from smaller groupings of at least 6 bulbs to large sweeping drifts.
 They mix well with other spring-flowering bulbs.